 A towering and beautiful symbol of the north

 Mt.
-Tanigawa is a 1,977-meter peak in northern Gunma and the highest point in the Tanigawa Mountain Range.
+Tanigawa is a 1,977-meter peak in northern Gunma and one of the highest points in the Tanigawa Mountain Range.
 One of the 100 most famous mountains in Japan, it is a popular mountain to climb and can be completed in a day.

 How to Get There